igorKichkar/avto-blog/README.md

 - Add comments.
 - Add posts to favorites.
 - Search posts using the search bar.
-- Sort posts by date added
+- Sort posts by date added.

 ### The administrator can:
 - Edit, delete any post.